 accelerate fading, says Liliana Grajales, the spa director and a makeup artist at the Ritz-Carlton, South Beach, in Miami.

-Try Shiseido Translucent Pressed Powder ($32, shiseido.com) and Nars Ita Kabuki Brush ($39, narscosmetics.com).
+Try Shiseido Translucent Pressed Powder ($32, shiseido.com) and Nars Ita Kabuki Brush ($39, narscosmetics.com for info).

 There are a couple of ways to go here.
 For an enduring daytime look, Dean recommends first applying an eye-shadow base, such

-as Stila Prime Pot Waterproof Eye Shadow Primer ($20, stilacosmetics.com) or any concealer that doesn’t feel too oily, then topping it with powder shadow.
-Priming your lids will help the powder
+as Stila Prime Pot Waterproof Eye Shadow Primer ($20, stilacosmetics.com for info) or any concealer that doesn’t feel too oily, then topping it with powder shadow.
+Priming your lids will help the

-adhere.
+powder adhere.
 (This trick won’t work if you use cream shadow, which has more slip to it.)
-For deeper, evening-appropriate color
+For deeper, evening-appropriate

-that lasts, just layer on matching cream and powder shadows, putting the cream on first.
-Another pro tip, courtesy of Dean:
+color that lasts, just layer on matching cream and powder shadows, putting the cream on first.
+Another pro tip, courtesy of

-If you prefer to skip layering, any powder shadow can be set sufficiently when applied with a damp makeup brush.
-Two you might
+Dean: If you prefer to skip layering, any powder shadow can be set sufficiently when applied with a damp makeup brush.
+Two